 That’s part of what makes the UW Certificate Scholarship program a rare find among accredited U.S. universities.
 Recipients can enroll in one of more than 20 eligible noncredit certificate programs offered by UW Professional & Continuing Education.

-With awards from $3,000 to $8,000, these scholarships are helping more Washington residents gain access to UW education that can advance their careers, says Rovy Branon, vice provost of UW Continuum College.
+With awards from $3,000 to $8,000, these scholarships are helping more Washington residents access UW education that can help them gain skills and advance their careers, says Rovy Branon, vice provost of UW Continuum College.

 “The ‘skills gap’ is an urgent problem facing American employers,” Branon says.
 “We’re working with companies to make sure we know what skills are in demand.”